- On the Record

 No attempt will be made to identify users or their browsing activities except, in the unlikely event of an investigation, where a law enforcement agency may exercise a warrant to inspect the internet service provider's logs.

 Another way information may be collected is through the use of "cookies".
-A cookie is a small text file that the website may be placed on your computer.
+A cookie is a small text file that the website may place on your computer.
 Cookies may be used, among other things, to track the pages you have visited, to remember your preferences and to store personal information about you.

 The ANMF will not adopt as our own identifier a government related identifier of an individual, such as a tax file number or Medicare card number and will only use or disclose a government related identifier where the use or disclosure: